hamelsmu/python-notes/blog/content/post/py.md

 # Threads

 A way to solve this issue is to use threads.
-If you haven't encountered threads before, please go through [this tutorial](https://realpython.com/intro-to-python-threading/).
 You can add threads to the handler so that more connections can be accepted with the following code highlighted in yellow:

 ```py3 {hl_lines=[3,13]}
 from socket import *